Hungarian Rhapsody No. 18

-Hungarian Rhapsody No. 18, S.244/18, in F-sharp minor, is the eighteenth Hungarian Rhapsody composed by Franz Liszt for solo piano.
+Hungarian Rhapsody No. 18, S.244/18, in F♯ minor, is the eighteenth Hungarian Rhapsody composed by Franz Liszt for solo piano.
 An average performance of the piece lasts three minutes.
 Along with its predecessor, the seventeenth rhapsody, it is the shortest Hungarian Rhapsody of the set.
 This rhapsody is subtitled Ungarische Ausstellung in Budapest.

 Sources of the melodies

 This Hungarian Rhapsody is based entirely on Liszt's original ideas.